Closing date to apply for full year deferral

 Parents of summer born children must apply for primary school or academy admission in the September after a 4th birthday (the statutory closing date is 15 January prior to the September school start date).

-Please note that it is very unlikely applications for full year deferral with reception start received after 15 January (unless the information / evidence to support only became available after that date or you only moved to the Blackpool area after that date).
-We will not consider applications received after final primary allocations – about 2 weeks prior to statutory offer date on 16 April.
+Please note that it is unlikely applications for full year deferral with reception start received after 15 January will be considered (unless the information / evidence to support only became available after that date or you only moved to the Blackpool area after that date).
+We will not consider applications received after final primary allocations are resolved – about 2 weeks prior to statutory offer date on 16 April in the normal year of entry.

 Individual admissions authorities will consider on time requests for full year deferral with a reception start.
 A decision to allow admission in the September after a 5th birthday with reception start only applies to the school or academy whose admission authority has agreed the request.
 Decisions about the same request may vary between different admission authorities.